maximomacchi/maximomacchi/README.md

 - SQL
 - REST APIs
 - Version control (Git)
+- Debugging
-- Unit testing (Jest and Mocha)
+- Unit testing (Jest and Puppeteer)
-- Continuous integration (Travis CI)
+- Continuous integration
+- Responsive design

 ## Let's chat 💬
 I get excited about opportunities to make a positive impact on our world while being able to learn and grow as a professional.
 If you’re interested in chatting about working together, feel free to email me at maximomacchidev@gmail.com